DIMAthe47/inverted_multi_index/README.md

 For Euclidean distances computatation OpenBlas library is used.

-There are also Cython wraps for major functionalities to work with in Python:
+There are also [Cython wraps](python_wrap) for major functionalities to work with in Python.